pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 	mkoctfile slice_Mesh_Plane.cc
 	mkoctfile longbone_Registration.cc

-The CSG Toolkit can be called in batch processing mode using the 'longbone_Analysis.m' script which can handle all available 3D models found in OBJ format in the working directory as long as a specific bone, i.e. humerus, femur or tibia, is selected.
+The CSG Toolkit can be called in batch processing mode using the 'longbone_Analysis' script which can handle all available 3D models found in OBJ format in the working directory or any other folder path.
+Although this functionality is still available, there is no longer need to work with a specific bone being present in a folder for batch proccessing.
+The user may select a specific bone, i.e. Humerus, or may choose to process different bones in a single batch process.
+Not selected bones are not processed.
+The need for MeshLab .pp side car files has been also relaxed.
+If they are present along with their OBJ counterparts, they are utilized, if not, the initial alignment points are automatically registered with the 'longbone_Registration' function.
 Type

 	help longbone_Analysis